 Watch the animation video on breast augmentation with silicone implants

-When you meet with your cosmetic surgeon, he or she will give you instructions that you should follow before your breast augmentation.
+When you meet with Dr. Liebscher, you get instructions to follow before your breast augmentation.
 This may include receiving a baseline mammogram before and after your breast augmentation.
 Doing so will help to identify any changes in your breast tissue.

 Your surgeon will likely recommend that you avoid taking certain medications prior to your scheduled surgery.
 Specifically, you will need to avoid taking anti-inflammatory medications and aspirin as these can increase your risk of bleeding during surgery.
 Your surgeon will also give you additional instructions regarding medications.

 If you smoke, you will be advised to stop smoking for an extended period of time.
 Since a breast augmentation is typically on outpatient procedure, you will need to have someone drive you home upon the completion of your surgery.
 You should also have someone stay with you for your first night home after the procedure.

 Anesthesia and medications

 You will be given medications to ensure that you are comfortable during your surgery.
 Intravenous sedation and local anesthesia are commonly used during a breast augmentation.
 General anesthesia may be given to some patients.

 It will take your cosmetic surgeon between one and three hours to complete your breast augmentation.
 A variety of factors will determine the length of time, such as the type of implant that is placed, the technique used and the type of anesthesia you receive.
 Your cosmetic surgeon will discuss this with you during your consultation.